zachvalenta/jvns.ca/content/post/2018-01-31-spying-on-a-ruby-process-s-memory-allocations.markdown

 allocating (without having to make any changes in your Ruby program beforehand) feels really magical and cool.
 There's still a lot of work to do to make it useful and it's not clear how stable I can make it, but I am delighted by this demo!

+<small> have any quick questions/comments? [here's the twitter thread for this post!](https://twitter.com/b0rk/status/958916696424763394) </small>